 • **Alkaline batteries (Single use AAA, AA, 9-volt, etc) - Please use your weekly garbage service.

-• Motor oil and filters - Contact your local service station, auto dealer, auto parts store, or the Cedar Falls Transfer Station.
+• Motor oil, filters, and antifreeze- Contact your local service station, auto dealer, auto parts store, or the Cedar Falls Transfer Station.

 • Ammunition - Contact the Black Hawk County Sherrif's Office or your local police department.

 • Fire extinguishers - Contact the Waterloo Hazmat Center or a local scrap metal company.
 Call ahead for instructions.

 • Radioactive materials (smoke detectors) - Contact the manufacturer for mail back instructions.